PietPetGit/SteamlessInput/README.md

 Some things it's trying to be:

-1. **Easier to use.** Steam Input is enormously powerful and enormously fiddly.
-   Here the settings sit on one page
+1. Easier to use.
+Steam Input is enormously powerful and enormously fiddly.
+Here the settings sit on one page, in plain words.
-2. **A home for experiments.** Trackpad gestures, gyro typing, swipe typing, virtual menus like a streamdeck, pinch-to-zoom, timeline scrubbing
+2. A home for experiments.
+Trackpad gestures, gyro typing, swipe typing, Stream Deck–style virtual menus, pinch-to-zoom, timeline scrubbing — features Valve would never ship.
-3. **Your living-room setup.** tools to configure Steam & Big Picture for couch-console gaming, console like power management Steam launch settings, Big Picture automation can switch your TV display and audio output, turn HDR on, kill Night Light, pause media and hide the cursor, insane quality of life settings for gamers.
+3. Your living-room setup, sorted.
+Steam launch and Big Picture automation, console-like power management, display/audio switching, HDR and Night Light control, media pause, cursor hiding — insane quality-of-life for couch gaming.
-5. **turns any gamepad into a Steam Controller with improved PC Controls** Everything you'd otherwise need a wireless keyboard for, done from the pad already in your hands.
-Mouse and keyboard controls, media controls like volume, Alt+Tab.
-Recreates the Steam Controller's default desktop bindings on every controller.
+4. Turns any gamepad into a Steam Controller.
+Recreates its default desktop bindings on every controller — mouse and keyboard control, media keys, Alt+Tab, all from the pad already in your hands.
-6. - **For those edge cases where your controller does nothing outside Steam.**
-  Steam Input only helps inside Steam; this doesn't care.
-By translating any pad into a virtual Xbox 360 controller everything can be played, non-Steam games, Launchers, emulators. all while being lower latency than projects like SISR and VIIPER
+5. Works everywhere, not just in Steam.
+Any pad becomes a virtual Xbox 360 controller, so non-Steam games, launchers and emulators all just work — at lower latency than SISR or Viper.

 ---